-- Peel the ginger and garlic and pound or blend to a paste, peel and blend the onion in a food processor, separately blend the two tomatoes and set aside.
+- Peel the ginger and garlic and pound or blend to a paste set aside.
+Peel and blend the onion in a food processor set aside, separately blend the two tomatoes and set aside.

-- While the ginger, garlic and onion are cooking away cut your fish into chunky cubes and set aside.
+- Cut your fish into chunky cubes and set aside.
 Top and tail your green beans and cut in half.

-- Add all your spices to the ginger, garlic and onion, cook the spices for a couple of minutes then add the blended tomatoes and cook for 5 minutes on low heat.
+- Add all the spices to the pot and cook for a couple of minutes then add the blended tomatoes and cook for a further 5 minutes on low heat.

-- Add the coconut cream, bring to the simmer and cook for about 10 minutes to reduce your curry base a little.
+- Add the coconut cream, bring to a simmer and cook for about 10 minutes to reduce the curry base a little.

-- Add your fish and green beans, cooking the fish will depend on how big your pieces are but do this gently and dont stir to much or you will break the fish up.
+- Add the fish and green beans, cook the fish for around 4-6 minutes, depending on how big the pieces are.
+Dont stir to much or you will break the fish up.
 Once the fish is cooked, taste the sauce, season with salt and add the fresh chopped coriander / cilantro and serve with wedges of lemon.